andresmunozit/node-js-application-development-lfw211/08_ASYNCHRONOUS_CONTROL_FLOW/asynchronous_control_flow.md

 }

 // These operations run in parallel.
 The order in which the letters (C, B, A) are printed reflects
-// the durations set in the timers.
+// the durations set on each timer
 // The call order stated in the exercise was respected. opA(print) opB(print)